flarebyte/overview/PRINCIPLES.md

 -   Improvement: We fix defects quickly and prevent them from happening again.

+## Multiple axis concerns

+We consider multiple aspects of software development, such as software engineering, user experience, business specification, documentation, architecture, and implementation.
+We balance these aspects and align them with our goals.

+We value:

+-   Holism: We look at the big picture and how all the parts fit together.
+-   Balance: We weigh the importance of each aspect and prioritize accordingly.
+-   Alignment: We ensure that all aspects of our software are consistent with our vision and objectives.

 ## Designer and engineer proficiency

 We share our knowledge and skills with each other.
 We use tools that help us